openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Commonparamsubdir.md

 [CommonparamsubdirGet.GetOperation](../../paths/commonparamsubdir/CommonparamsubdirGet.md#getoperation),
 [CommonparamsubdirPost.PostOperation](../../paths/commonparamsubdir/CommonparamsubdirPost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/commonParam/{subDir}/"

 ## Method Summary
 | Modifier and Type | Method and Description |